-Miss Jessica Kleinfelder based on your experience with CYA, what are some of the benefits of spending a semester or summer abroad?
+Based on your experience with CYA, what are some of the benefits of spending a semester or summer abroad?
 How has studying abroad contributed to your personal, academic, and professional development?

 What advice do you have for prospective students who are interested in or planning to study abroad with CYA?
-What do you wish you knew before starting your study abroad experience?

-Please select any of the following that apply to you, and that you would be willing to share about your CYA experience with other students:
+please select any of the following that apply to you, and that you would be willing to share about your CYA experience with other students:

-Religion while abroad
+Religion while abroad, Mental health while abroad